 This is what a normal day (these calories are not for everyone, I personally eat around 1800 calories a day – I suggest ignoring the calories and use this as meal inspiration!) looks like with the recipes from these e-books:

-Have you tried keto?
+Have you tried keto or a low carb diet?
 Let me know your experiences below!